 In reality, my score for Figure 17 on Anilist breaks down like this:

 But is this really what is important in anime?
 This mathematical breakdown of a show’s quality, expressed in subjective numbers that pile together and form one big number?
-I like thinking about this stuff and I like scoring a show’s individual qualities, but if they had to be representative of my actual opinion, there’d be an extra category called “Passion” and that would be the only category that counted towards the final score.
+I like thinking about this stuff and I like scoring a show’s individual qualities.
+If they had to be representative of my actual opinion though, then there’d be an extra category called “Passion”.
+A category that would then be the only metric that actually counted towards the final score.

 And Figure 17 uses that unique position to tell a story that I was completely invested into.
-I can’t believe I went for years without having seen it and would imagine that it would have been life-changing had I actually seen this show when it first came out.
+I can’t believe I went for years without having seen it.
+It would have been life-changing had I actually seen this show when it first came out.

-Figure 17, Legend of the Galactic Heroes, Higurashi, Toradora, Chobits, these aren’t perfect shows when filtered through the boring logic of math and scored categories, but they are shows that defined anime, shattered conventions, opened up the medium to new people, or which have stuck with me for most of my life.
+Figure 17, Legend of the Galactic Heroes, Higurashi, Toradora, Chobits, these aren’t perfect shows when filtered through the boring logic of math and scored categories.
+Yet they are also shows that defined anime, shattered conventions, opened up the medium to new people, or which have stuck with me for most of my life.
 To argue they don’t deserve a 10/10 because they aren’t literally flawless every second of their runtime is, frankly, preposterous.

 To my fellow reviewers: what is your policy on scoring?
 What motivates you to give that perfect 10/10 or that dreaded 1/10?